 • Half-price weekly music tuition for FSM pupils

 “Additional sources of funding have been well spent and their impact has been clearly measured.
-Pupil premium funding has helped pupil to close progress gaps with their peers and primary sports funding has helped to increase the skills and confidence of other staff to teach PE.
+Pupil premium funding has helped pupils to close progress gaps with their peers and primary sports funding has helped to increase the skills and confidence of other staff to teach PE.
 Year7 catch-up funding has helped to prepare new pupils to the school more effectively”.
 Ofsted 2014.

 Our effective support to disadvantaged pupils and their families leads them to making similar progress in Reading, Writing and Maths to their peers and they show higher rates of improving their behaviour than their peers.
 The progress of Children Looked After exceeds progress of their peers.